g8os/home/docs/tutorials/Create_a_vdisk_Boot_Image.md

 <a id="upload-image"></a>
 ## Upload the image

-General documentation on using an NBD Server can be found in the ZeroOS Block Storage documentation: [Using your NBD Server](https://github.com/Zero-OS/0-Disk/blob/master/docs/nbd/using.md)
+General documentation on using an NBD Server can be found in the Zero-OS Block Storage documentation: [Using your NBD Server](https://github.com/Zero-OS/0-Disk/blob/master/docs/nbd/using.md)

 Start with running the NBD server connected to the central ARDB server:
 ```shell